midl-dev/polkadot-snapshot-generator/README.md

 This is a self-container Kuberneted cluster to generate Polkadot snapshots, deployable with just one command.

-When running your own polkadot baking operations, it is essential to be able to quickly recover from a disaster.
-Snapshots help you to get a node fully bootstrapped sooner.
+When running your own polkadot validation operations, it is essential to be able to quickly recover from a disaster.
+Snapshots help you to get a node fully synchronized sooner.

 These snapshots are available at [Polkashots](https://polkahots.io), but you may want to deploy the entire snapshot generation engine yourself, so your disaster recovery plan does not depend on any third-party services.

 ## Features

-* runs a Kubernetes full node with "full" storage mode
+* runs a Kubernetes node
 * leverages the Kubernetes Persistent Volume Snapshot feature: takes a snapshot of the storage at filesystem level before generating the polkadot snapshot
-* runs the snapshot generation job on a configurable cron schedule, for both "full" and "rolling" modes
+* runs the snapshot generation job on a configurable cron schedule
 * generates markdown metadata and a Jekyll static webpage describing the snapshots
 * deploys snapshot and static webpage to Firebase